Are you addicted to social networks? (courtesy of Salsafrica Blog)

-Like a friend who will never say “no” to you or tell you what you don’t want to hear, our mobile devices sometimes become more important than the real flesh and blood person standing in front of you.
-How often have we spent time with our family members or friends, staring at the big or small screens in front of us, with nary a word passing between us?
+Like a friend who will never say “no” to you or tell you what you don’t want to hear, your mobile devices sometimes become more important than the real flesh and blood person standing in front of you.

 Honestly speaking, so do many of us “non-teens”!

 Perhaps now is the time for us to regain our physical, emotional and mental selves away from the digitised bits.